Items you should definitely leave out of your trolley at the supermarket.

-Your shopping trolley is, put plainly, a petri dish of bacteria and germs.
+Your shopping trolley is, to put it plainly, a petri dish of bacteria and germs – even after a quick wipedown with sanitiser.
 Research suggests that around 72 per cent of US trolleys contain traces of faeces, vomit and other filthy microbes.
-If you must use a trolley, wipe it down with anti-bacterial wipes or take your own fabric bags and put your unwrapped products inside.
+If you must use a trolley, wipe it down yourself with anti-bacterial wipes or take your own fabric bags and put your unwrapped products inside.
 Otherwise, make sure you wash any unpackaged goods when you get home.

 4. Pre-made deli salads and soups

 These are often made from the salad produce that is close to going off.
 You’ll often find they include pungent products such as feta cheese, olives and dressings that are there to mask the smell of dying spinach leaves and questionable vegies.
 And they’ll charge you a premium price for it, too.
 Best to buy your own salad and soup ingredients and make them yourself.

 While we’re on salads, how about leaving the salad dressing on the shelf?
 Most of these bottled dressings contains a bunch of ingredients that are unhealthy, fattening and unnecessary.
 You can make a salad dressing with olive oil, some form of vinegar, a pinch of sugar and a couple of herbs.
 It’s much healthier, will cost you next to nothing and you can customise it to suit your tastes using jams, chutneys and other sauces.

 Same goes for dips.
 Most dips can be made with a few fresh ingredients.
 You’ll also save heaps making them at home.
 Need some inspiration?
 Here are a few that are simple to prepare, most with ingredients you may already have in your kitchen:

 7. Out-of-season fruit and veg